 Cast Iron Skillet Ribeye

-This is a fun way to cook a steak when you aren't going to BBQ outdoors.
+Rainy weather giving you the grill blues?
+No worries!
+This skillet seared method is a fun way to cook a steak when you can't BBQ outdoors.

 - 1 1/2 inch thick bone-in ribeye steak (should be about 1 1/2 pounds)

 - 1 tbs. garlic powder

 - 1 tbs. kosher salt

 - Drizzle olive oil over both sides of the steak.

 - In a bowl combine the salt, garlic powder, and pepper.
 Liberally apply the splice mix to both sides of the steak.